 Not all plants we might grow are on the chart, only the main crops from a plant family.
 So if you also grow Brussels sprouts and shallots, start them with other brassicas or onions.
 Compare the seed starting and planting out dates on your seed package and add them where you see fit.

-Nightshade family plants like tomatoes, peppers, eggplants, etc. are summer crops and like it bright and warm.
-In our area, the daylight from October 28 to February 14 is below 10 hours.
+Nightshade family plants, such as tomatoes, peppers, and eggplants, are summer crops that like bright and warm weather.
+In our area, the daylight hours from October 28 to February 14 are below 10.

 If you start your seeds before or right at the edge of the 10-hour day, they will grow very slowly and there is a danger that they become spindly.
 Spindly and weak seedlings, for the most part, are no good.
 They do recover after being transplanted, but that takes time, precious time that a short-growing season gardener does not have.